applysis/applysis.github.io/mkdocs/docs/API/b-rest-api.md

 ### Submission feedback with API Key

-Once you [generate the API](a-creating-api-source.md) key on Applysis platform, you can use it now in your own software systems to submit customer feedbacks directly to us.
+Once you [generate the API](a-creating-api-source.md) key on the Applysis platform, you can use it now in your own software systems to submit customer feedback directly to us.

 Our feedback object expects 7 fields, out of which only **text** is mandatory.
 Here is what you can submit to us.